abradinjapan/abradinjapan/README.md

 I'm Bradford Shapleigh.

-My specialties are Compiler Design, C++ and Python.
+My specialties are Compiler Design, C++ and teaching people about software.

 I have taught Python, JavaScript and Roblox Lua.